WellPoint raises outlook as profit tops views

 The No. 2 health insurer by market value also said the performance of its Medicare business had improved after problems with such plans dragged down results in 2011.

-After posting disappointing results in recent periods, WellPoint's first-quarter report should prove reassuring to investors, analysts said.
-Shares rose 1.9 percent.
+After posting disappointing results in recent periods, WellPoint's first-quarter report may reassure investors, analysts said.
+Shares edged up 0.3 percent in light premarket trading.

 "We believe expectations were very low for WellPoint heading into (the first quarter), suggesting that today's results/guidance revision may be good enough to appease investor anxieties," Susquehanna Financial Group analyst Chris Rigg said in a research note.